jpakkane/chapterizer/readme.md

-# Visual chapter linebreaking tool
+# Book PDF creator

+This repository contains code to create a print-ready PDF and epub versions of a book written in a custom "markdown-esque" syntax.

-This repository contains a global line splitter algorithm (like Knuth-Plass but not really) and a GUI tool for testing its behaviour with different fonts, chapter widths et al.
+The core algorithm is a global line splitter algorithm (like Knuth-Plass but not really).
+There is also a GUI tool for testing its behaviour with different fonts, chapter widths et al.

 The code only works with latin text.
 This is because the point of the code is to create aesthetically pleasing results rather than